Biden in Florida for a final push before the midterms

 “That got a certain percentage of Hispanics who thought, ‘We didn’t come to this country and flee Cuba or South America to come here and get the same thing.’”

-Susan MacManus, a professor of political science at the University of South Florida, believes Republicans are simply better than Democrats at keeping up with the Sunshine State’s ever-shifting demographic landscape.
+Susan MacManus, a professor of political science at the University of South Florida, believes Republicans are simply better than Democrats at keeping up with the state's ever-shifting demographic landscape.

 “But the policies on schools are such that when they got here, they probably lean more Republican than Democrat because of their kids in the schools.”